 We now discuss the non-perturbative constraints of the bulk-defect-defect correlators of half-BPS operators.
 We start by showing how superconformal symmetry can be used to trade a function of the spacetime cross-ratio for a constant.
 This constant, called the topological sector, can be evaluated using localization techniques.
-From the symmetry we are also able to derive superconformal blocks for the case $\langle 2\hat{1}\hat{1} \rangle$ , which will be extensively studied in Section 4.
+We also present the superconformal block expansion to study the case $\langle 2\hat{1}\hat{1} \rangle$ at strong coupling, which will be extensively studied in section 4.
 Finally, we discuss pinching and splitting limits, that relate parts of the bulk-defect-defect correlators to lower-point functions.